ShHaWkK/TP_Git/README.md

 This repository is a school tp

 # Collaborators :
- - Alexandre Uzan alias ShHaWkK
+- Alexandre Uzan alias ShHaWkK ticket1
-- Alexandre Helleux alias AlexandreDjazz
+- Marc Lecomte alias Spatulox ticket2
-- Marc Lecomte alias Spatulox
+- Alexandre Helleux alias AlexandreDjazz ticket3
 # Objectives

 - Evaluate your knowledge of basic Git commands and their use